 At that time changes were being made, and when we visited in 2005 with a 1-year-old Brenna you could no longer get so close to the edge.
 Which was quite a relief to this mom!
 In 2005 a temporary visitor's center was in place as the new visitor's center was under construction.

-Big changes had been made when we visited in 2008.
-The new visitor’s center had been completed; built into the landscape so as not to disrupt the beauty of the cliffs.
+Big changes had been completed when we visited in 2008.
+The new visitor's center, built into the landscape so as not to disrupt the beauty of the cliffs, was open.
 Paths were made smoother, viewing sites were added and tall limestone walls were installed for safety.
-There were even new signs- just in case you didn’t get the message.
+There were even new signs- just in case you didn't get the message.

 The visitor center includes the Atlantic Edge exhibition, an interactive interpretive center, with incredible information about the cliffs as well as a great “yellow submarine” play area, a gift shop and two restaurants.
 The girls had a great time exploring while we adults marveled that people would lower themselves over the cliffs to catch birds.
 There is great history and information about the cliffs.
 It is well worth the cost of admission (€4 per adult when we visited).
 And be sure to pick up a Map Pack when you buy your tickets.
 It’s a great little packet of information about the cliffs and a wonderful souvenir.